What Are the First Signs of an STD?

 How Long Does It Take for STD Symptoms to Show Up?

-The time from infection until symptoms manifest — if they appear at all — varies widely, and depends on the specific pathogen and the individual.
+The time from infection until symptoms manifest—if they appear at all—varies widely, and depends on the specific pathogen and the individual.
 All too often, symptoms do not appear at all, or they go unnoticed.
 Despite this, an STD should never be ignored.
-Left untreated, many STDs can progress and cause permanent, irreversible harm.
+Left untreated, many STDs can progress and cause irreversible harm.

-Note that an infected person remains capable of transmitting infection to other people, regardless of any symptoms.
-Depending on the specific pathogen (disease-causing organism) symptoms of STD may appear within four to five days — or four to five weeks.
-Some infections might yield noticeable symptoms even months after the initial infection.
+You should also note that an infected person remains capable of transmitting infection to other people, regardless of any symptoms.
+Depending on the specific pathogen, symptoms of STDs may appear within four to five days, or four to five weeks.
+Some infections might even yield noticeable symptoms months after the initial infection.

 How Do You Know If You Have an STD?

-There is only one way to be sure: You must be tested as soon as possible.
-While home testing kits for certain STDs, such as HIV, are available, it is crucial for the patient to see a qualified physician.
+There is only one way to know with certainty whether you have an STD: You must be tested as soon as possible.
+While home testing kits for certain STDs, such as HIV, are available, it is crucial for the patient to see a qualified physician to receive accurate results.
 A doctor can identify (or rule out) specific infections and can prescribe appropriate treatment.
 Patients can also receive counseling regarding effective ways to prevent future infections.

 There are presently many STDs circulating.
 Some are relatively new, emergent diseases.
 Others, such as syphilis, have plagued humankind for many centuries.
 Modern antibiotics and other drugs have vastly improved our ability to vanquish these dangerous diseases, but early diagnosis and treatment remain crucial.